vamshikrishnakyatham/vamshikrishnakyatham/README.md

 <h1 align="center">Hi 👋, I'm Vamshi Krishna Kyatham</h1>
 <h3 align="center">A Passionate Full Stack Engineer, Researcher.</h3>

-- 🔭 I’m currently working on [Reinforcement Learning from Human Feedback and PPO](https://github.com/vamshikrishnakyatham/rlhf-ppo)
+- 🔭 I’m currently working on [optimizing software performance and streamlining microservice network communications to reduce latency.
+This work not only improves system efficiency but also minimizes energy consumption, ultimately contributing to a reduction in our carbon footprint.]

-- 🌱 I’m currently learning **how to reduce carbon emissions from large data centers and servers by optimizing the architecture of software**
+- 🌱 I’m currently learning **how to reduce carbon emissions from large data centers and servers by optimizing scalable software systems**.

 - 👨‍💻 All of my projects are available at my [Portfolio](https://vamshikrishnakyatham.github.io/personal-portfolio/)